 With a menu offering 18 small plates meant for sharing (plus one large format plate meant to feed two to four people), Jeff Osaka's new iteration of his celebrated restaurant is ideal for dining with a group.
-Don't miss the crisp salads, such as the radicchio with anchovy dressing, or the veal sweetbreads with crunchy toast.
+Don't miss the radicchio salad with anchovy dressing or the veal sweetbreads with crunchy toast.

 Whether you're a vegetarian or a full-fledged carnivore, the Goods has something for you.
 The wood-fired fare includes everything from burgers to vegetarian lasagna to braised short ribs.